noeppi-noeppi/WikiX/Home.md

 You can download it on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/libx) (recommended) or [Modrinth](https://modrinth.com/mod/libx).

-Use LibX in a development environemnt:
+Use LibX in a development environment:

 ```groovy
 repositories {